dstackai/dstack/docs/examples/tensorboard.md

 # TensorBoard

-This example demonstrates how to track experiment metrics using TensorBoard.
+This example demonstrates how to use TensorBoard with `dstack` to track experiment metrics.

 !!! info "NOTE:"
     The source code of this example is available in the [Playground](../playground.md).